Logo

 • Much more

 Projections are one of the components that enlighten owners about the potential of their business and allow them to develop a roadmap of success for the business.
 If you don’t have one already, begin creating your business plan to reveal insights that you may have otherwise overlooked.
+Remember, lack of proper planning is the most common reason why small businesses fail.

 2. Inadequate Financial Management

-Failing companies almost always have one thing in common: poor financial management.
+One major reason why small businesses fail to grow is poor financial management.
 Small businesses are on a limited budget and do not have the massive amount of funding that Fortune 500 companies can offer to their subsidies.

 Common issues in financial management include: